odensc/yatpack/README.md

 The server component is technically optional but strongly recommended, as it provides an SRT server and auto scene swapping via `obs-websocket`.
 If you don't use it, you'll need to set up your own SRT server (at least).

 You'll need a Linux server with Docker installed.
+You can also use Windows w/ Docker Desktop but will need to run the commands via WSL2.

-Then run the below commands:
+Run the below commands:

 ```bash
 sudo systemctl enable --now docker